TAS2R14

+Taste receptor type 2 member 14 is a protein that in humans is encoded by the TAS2R14 gene.

 Taste receptors for bitter substances (T2Rs/TAS2Rs) belong to the family of G-protein coupled receptors and are related to class A-like GPCRs.
 There are 25 known T2Rs in humans responsible for bitter taste perception.

 Bitter taste receptor hTAS2R14 is one of the human bitter taste receptors, recognizing an enormous variety of structurally different molecules, including natural and synthetic bitter compounds.

 Gene

 TAS2R14 gene (Taste receptor type 2 member 14) is a Protein Coding gene.
 This gene maps to the taste receptor gene cluster on chromosome 12p13.

 An important paralog of this gene is TAS2R13.

 SNPs

 Taste receptors harbor many polymorphisms, and several SNPs have a profound impact on the gene function and expression.

 Data obtained from 1000 genomes project.

-Mutagenesis data (obtained from BitterDB)

-3D model (from BitterDB)

-A homology model can be found and downloaded here.
+Site-directed mutagenesis

+The following residues have been subjected to site-directed mutagenesis.